basarat/typescript-react/00 why/README.md

 * With one simple command I can file all the references to the Hello component (2 places)
 * Similarly I can easily see how any of the props for the component are used (`compiler` 3 places)

-TypeScript really enables a whole new level of developer productivity for React Developers and in this course we will continue to explore this TypeScript - React combination.
+TypeScript really enables a whole new level of developer productivity for React Developers and in this course we will explore this simple TypeScript - React combination.